 Camp Hook is a canine training facility.

 Camp Hook is not a doggy daycare, spa, or resort.

 Dogs who have been through the boot camp program come back to board and refresh their training--kind of a "reboot".
 While they are here sharpening their skills, they're also in integral part of the training of the current boot campers by demonstrating good manners and showing the "new kids" how things should be done.
 I will also accept their canine family members for boarding, and occasionally a well mannered dog who is vouched for.

-The cost of boarding for graduates is $20 per day, starting with the drop off day and including the pick up day.
+The cost of boarding is $20 per day, starting with the drop off day and including the pick up day.

 Due to some shockingly crooked folk (yes, I've been called naive), I no longer accept checks from first time clients.

 Every camper has ample daily playtime out of his kennel with compatible dogs, under our watchful eyes.
 For dogs that don't play well with others, we humans provide the entertainment while we teach them to get along.
 There are toys galore, and a large pool for warm weather.

 Each kennel is shaded and water is replaced daily--more often in hot weather--the dogs don't want to drink warm water anymore than I do.
 Most love a dip in the pool or playing with the hose.
 The dogloos have cedar shavings all summer to discourage insect pests.

 Don't worry about your dogs getting too cold in the winter--I won't let that happen.
 The dogloos are stuffed with straw in the cold months and the dogs make themselves a snug nest.

 A dog makes it very clear when he's uncomfortable!